 Clayton Center for the Arts

 Completed in March of 2010, the Clayton Center for the Arts is a 136,000 square foot, $47.3 million complex featuring two state-of-the-art buildings and a beautiful outdoor plaza.
 Funded in great part by a cooperative agreement between the cities of Maryville and Alcoa and Maryville College, the Center was constructed in the footprint of the old Fine Arts Center Building and Wilson Chapel.
-There are three theater spaces, three art galleries, and dozens of classrooms and practice rooms dedicated to the arts.
+There are three theatre spaces, three art galleries, and dozens of classrooms and practice rooms dedicated to the arts.

 Visit the Clayton Center for the Arts website to view the events calendar, purchase tickets, and plan your visit.